PJH300 Sustainable Production Systems in Agriculture

 Students will have to read several scientific and applied articles which will be available on Fronter.
 There is no teaching book available that covers the whole course.
 Therefore regular attendance is a prerequisite for completing the course.
 Overheads used during the lectures will be available via Fronter.
 Students are expected to be able to consult the litterature from previous courses that are part of the expected competance

 Bachelor in agronomy and PJH212.
 Students from other institutions than NMBU should have knowledge of genetics, plant pathology, soil science and plant production at intermediate level, corresponding to a NBU´s bachelor in PV, specialisation in agriculture (among others BIO243, PLV200, JORD230)

 JORD231: Fertilization planning

-Field exercise and farms visits in the august blokk.
+Field exercise and farms visits in August.
 Delivery of about 5 exercises and their correction in the class.
-Several multiple choice tests.
 Participation in group discussions.
 A written project work and its presentations.
 A specified list of the compulsory activities will be available at the beginning of the course,.

-Oral examination with an external evaluator counts 70%.
-Compulsory activities (exercises, project work and participation in group discussion) counts 30% of the grade.
-Both parts must be passed.
+Oral examination with an external evaluator counts 70%, exercises, proect work and partecipation in the class counts 30% of the grade.

 Special requirements in Science